AnhCaooo/App-Doctor/README.md

 - Get current date and date format
 - Search doctor, filter by First Name and Last Name
 - Book an appointment with the doctor by choosing time and select one meeting option.
 There are 3 options for meeting with the doctor: Audio Chat, Video Conference, Contact Meeting.
+- Check the booking in the Appointment Screen

 ## Technologies